-A blend of toasted orzo pasta and basmati rice simmered into a buttery pilaf topped with fresh herbs.
-Orzo rice has a mild, nutty flavor that makes it a favorite, easy side dish for family dinners.
+Orzo rice is blend of toasted orzo pasta and basmati rice simmered into a buttery pilaf.
+The mild, nutty flavor makes it a favorite, easy side dish for family dinners.

 Orzo rice is really simple to make, but just feels fancier than plain old rice or buttered pasta.
 I wouldn't hesitate to serve this at a dinner party, especially if you're serving it to a mix of kids and adults.
 Both will love it!